Yatte Yattah: Public transport

 There is a bus stop at the Lake Conjola turn off in Yatte Yattah.
-Premier Motor Service operate two daily service in each direction between Sydney and Eden as well as two services from Bomaderry railway station that connect with NSW TrainLink services.
+Premier Motor Service operate two daily services in each direction between Sydney and Eden as well as two services from Bomaderry railway station that connect with NSW TrainLink services.

 Black Summer

-Parts of Yatte Yattah were impacted by the large Currowan fire during the 2019-20 Black summer fire season.
+Parts of Yatte Yattah were impacted by the large Currowan fire during the 2019–20 Black Summer fire season.
 A number of businesses, properties and homes were destroyed on New Year's Eve including the Eagleview Farm Piggery and the Yatte Yattah Nursery.
 Two bodies were located inside burned out vehicles near the Princes Highway the following day.
 The Currowan fire predominantly impacted the elevated topography of Yatte Yattah with the low-lying alluvial flats mostly unaffected.
 The cleared grazing land at Boolgatta Flat acted as a protective buffer.